kcz358/Semantic-Reinforced-Attention-Learning-SRALNet-pytorch/README.md

 # Semantic-Reinforced-Attention-Learning-SRALNet-pytorch

+Project Not finished

+## Current Problem
+- [ ] issues for setting weights for the convolutional layer.
+Might have some difference compare to the article

+## Introduction
 Pytorch implementation on SRALNet from [Semantic Reinforced Attention Learning for Visual Place Recognition](https://arxiv.org/abs/2108.08443)

 The SRALNet, similar to the [NetVLAD: CNN architecture for weakly supervised place recognition](https://arxiv.org/abs/1511.07247), also use a unified conv layer to process the extracted local features.
 Differently, the SRALNet does an extra intra cluster assignment to suppress irrelevant object.